What Is an Emergency Fund? Plus, Why You Need One

 Remember, there’s a difference between saving for the purpose of buying something and saving money to use in case of emergency.

 Keeping a separate emergency fund might also earn you more money in interest.
 Instead of your regular checking account, which could charge fees, consider moving your emergency fund to a high-yield savings account that pays you the most possible interest.
+Be aware that high-yield savings accounts often require a minimum initial deposit and a minimum balance to be kept in the account.

 When to use your emergency savings